 Eat & Explore Ohio Cookbook & Travel Guide by Christy Campbell includes favorite recipes of local chefs in Columbus, while highlighting the most popular events and festivals.

-Columbus-area stores with lots of local hostess gift options
+Columbus-area stores with lots of local hostess and teacher gift options

 Celebrate Local – Located at Easton, this store offers Ohio-made artisanal goods from 300+ Ohio small businesses!
 You’ll find locally-made apparel and jewelry, housewares, and lots of amazing local foods!
 You can also shop online if that suits you better.